51Degrees/documentation/src/concepts/flowelements/flowelement.md

 A **flow element** is an atomic processing component of a @Pipeline.
 It takes an input in the form of @evidence and outputs results in the form of @elementdata.
-A **flow element** can be seen as a black box where the internal method of processing and the way in which it is used externally are decoupled in such a way that any **element** can be used in the same manner, regardless of its input, output, or method of processing.
+A **flow element** can be seen as a black box where the internal method of processing and the way in which it is used externally are decoupled such that any **element** can be used in the same manner, regardless of its input, output, or method of processing.
 These are the building blocks of a @pipeline and do all the processing as instructed by the @pipeline they reside in.